hiveot/hub/docs/TD QnA.md

     * option2: add to the @context

 20. How to link an event received over SSE containing the result of an action to a corresponding action?

+21. Can authorization rules (eg required roles) be applied to a TD?
+Use case: Only show allowed actions to a user.